meronym/the-virtuome/src/web/README.WEB.md

 ## Overview

 The web visualization system provides an interactive 2D visualization of virtue embeddings from multiple AI providers.
 It allows users to explore and compare different dimensionality reduction techniques (PCA and UMAP) applied to these embeddings, with detailed virtue content available through an interactive side panel.
+The system includes a hierarchical tree visualization that shows the organizational structure of virtues and provides color coordination between the tree and the embedding space.

 ## Core Features